Google debuts new Pixel, latest try in smartphone fight - RFI

 The new handsets take a page from Apple's playbook with sophisticated hardware and a custom chip that tap into the internet giant's other offerings.

-Samsung uses Google-backed Android software to power phones, pricing many handsets within reach of people on lean budgets.
+Samsung uses Google-backed Android software to power phones, offering handsets at a wide variety of prices.

 Apple has consistently aimed iPhones at the high-end of the market, controlling the hardware and software so tightly it has raised antitrust concerns.

-Pixel 6 models, with superfast 5G wireless capability, debut Google's own Tensor chip crafted along the lines of processors it made for data centers to enable computers to think more like people do.
+Pixel 6 models, with superfast 5G wireless capability, debut Google's own Tensor chip crafted to enable computers to think more like people do.

-"It's basically a mobile system on a chip designed around artificial intelligence," Google devices senior vice president Rick Osterloh said during a briefing at the company's headquarters in Silicon Valley.

-The Pixel 6 hardware and software mix ramps up the smartphone's ability to understand what people say in another step toward a future of "ambient computing," according to Osterloh.
+The Pixel 6 hardware and software mix ramps up the smartphone's ability to understand what has been called another step toward a future of "ambient computing," according to Osterloh.

 The phrase refers to being able to access the internet or computing power conversationally at any time as portrayed in the 2013 science fiction romance film "Her."